yge58/caffe2-opencv-ndkcamera/README.md

 Some folks created a Java library for both caffe and opencv, why?

 Caffe and opencv are written in c++, is it better to deal with them in c++ directly for better performance?
 I am not sure, is it?

 If performance suffer because of Java, NDK code might come to rescure.
-Therefore, I intended to speed up real-time image classification by eliminating java code (camera, caffe interaction part) as much as possible.
+So I tried to eliminate java code (camera, caffe interaction part) as much as possible.
 Java, of course, plays a crutial role in app lifecycle and user experience.

 # Where is caffe classification taken place?